 With every monthly mortgage payment, you’re gaining more value—or equity—in your property.
-In reality, you don’t have to wait until you sell your home to access the value you’ve built—whether you want flexible purchasing power, need to build an emergency fund or cover expenses from a remodel.
+And your equity could be doing more for you, right now.
+You don’t have to wait until you sell your home to access the value you’ve built—whether you want flexible purchasing power, to build an emergency fund, or to cover expenses from a remodel.

 The biggest difference?
 A credit card is unsecured debt, whereas a HELOC is backed by an asset with value: your home.
 Because of this, interest rates are typically much lower than a standard credit card.

 A HELoan is more like your typical personal or auto loan—you receive the full amount upfront and then pay it back over time.
 The great thing about the HELoan, especially in the rate environment that we find ourselves in, is that many banks offer a fixed interest rate that will stay the same throughout the life of your loan—no matter how much interest rates rise in the meantime.1

 How much money can you borrow?